Marc-Antoine Dequoy

-Marc-Antoine Dequoy (born September 15, 1994) is a Canadian professional football defensive back for the Montreal Alouettes of the Canadian Football League (CFL).
+Marc-Antoine Dequoy (born September 15, 1994) is a Canadian former professional football defensive back for the Montreal Alouettes of the Canadian Football League (CFL).
 He played U Sports football for the Montreal Carabins.

 Early life

 Dequoy grew up in Montreal on Île-Bizard and began playing organized football at the age of five.
 He played many positions in youth clubs but mainly safety.
 He attended Cégep André-Laurendeau in 2012 but did not play football, citing a lack of passion.
 The following year, he transferred to Montmorency College and played five games after trying out for the team.
 He did not play in 2014 due to a broken left collarbone.
 In 2015, Dequoy also did not play due to being ruled ineligibile.

 University career

 Dequoy enrolled at the University of Montreal and moved up the depth chart on the Carabins football team in 2016.
 He mainly played on special teams and had 9.5 tackles while appearing in five games.
 In 2017, Dequoy was a Quebec conference (RSEQ) all-star and a second-team all-star in U Sports after contributing 29.5 tackles and three interceptions in addition to one tackle for loss and four pass breakups in seven games.
 He was named RSEQ defensive player of the year in 2018.
 Dequoy was a USports first-team all-Canadian in 2019, after leading the team with 37.5 tackles and three interceptions in eight games.
 He returned an interception 85 yards for a touchdown versus Laval in the Dunsmore Cup.
 During the 55th Vanier Cup championship loss against Calgary in November 2019, he suffered a broken right forearm during a tackle.
 Dequoy was invited to the East–West Shrine Bowl but could not participate due to the injury.
 During his pro day, Dequoy ran a 4.35-second time in the 40-yard dash, the second-fastest for cornerbacks behind Javelin Guidry, despite suffering from the flu.